JuliaLinearAlgebra/LinearMaps.jl/README.md

 *   `Base.Array(A::LinearMap)`, `Base.Matrix(A::LinearMap)`, `Base.convert(Matrix, A::LinearMap)` and `Base.convert(Array, A::LinearMap)`

-    Creates a dense matrix representation of the `LinearMap` object, by multiplying it with the successive basis vectors.
+    Create a dense matrix representation of the `LinearMap` object, by multiplying it with the successive basis vectors.
 This is mostly for testing purposes or if you want to have the explicit matrix representation of a linear map for which you only have a function definition (e.g. to be able to use its `transpose` or `adjoint`).
 This way, one may conveniently make `A` act on the columns of a matrix `X`, instead of interpreting `A * X` as a composed linear map: `Matrix(A * X)`.

 *   `SparseArrays.sparse(::LinearMap)`

-    Creates a sparse matrix representation of the `LinearMap` object, by multiplying it with the successive basis vectors.
+    Create a sparse matrix representation of the `LinearMap` object, by multiplying it with the successive basis vectors.
 This is mostly for testing purposes or if you want to have the explicit sparse matrix representation of a linear map for which you only have a function definition (e.g. to be able to use its `transpose` or `adjoint`).

 *   The following matrix multiplication methods.

     * `A * x`: applies `A` to `x` and returns the result;
     * `mul!(y::AbstractVector, A::LinearMap, x::AbstractVector)`: applies `A` to `x` and stores the result in `y`;
     * `mul!(Y::AbstractMatrix, A::LinearMap, X::AbstractMatrix)`: applies `A` to each column of `X` and stores the results in the corresponding columns of `Y`;
     * `mul!(y::AbstractVector, A::LinearMap, x::AbstractVector, α::Number=1, β::Number=0)`: computes `α * A * x + β * y` and stores the result in `y`.
+Analogously for `X,Y::AbstractMatrix`.

-    Applying the adjoint or transpose of `A` (if defined) to `x` works exactly as in the usual matrix case.
+    Applying the adjoint or transpose of `A` (if defined) to `x` works exactly as in the usual matrix case: `transpose(A) * x` and `mul!(y, A', x)`, for instance.

 ## Types